 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 This methodology type does not apply to this survey.

 The methodology of this survey has been designed to limit the number of errors and to reduce their potential effects.
 However, the results of the survey remain subject to both sampling and non-sampling error.

 As the data are based on a sample of persons, they are subject to sampling error.
 That is, estimates based on a sample will vary from sample to sample, and typically they will be different from the results that would have been obtained from a complete census.
 More precise estimates of the sampling variability of estimates can be produced with the bootstrap method using bootstrap weights that have been created for this survey.
-The bootstrap method was used to estimate the sampling variability for all of the estimates produced based on the data from the 2013 GSS GVP.
-Estimates with high sampling variability are indicated in this publication and all of the highlighted differences between subgroups of the population are significant at the 5% level.
+The bootstrap method was used to estimate the sampling variability for all of the estimates produced based on the data from 2018 GSS.
+Estimates with high sampling variability are indicated in this publication and all of the highlighted differences between subgroups of the population are significant at the 95% level.